Tuesday, 12 August 2014

 It prances on the spot in its watery stable.

-It butts the running tide with
+It butts the running tide with a bull's head.

 It skims downwind, planing like a shearwater.